LORD BYRON

 Walks the salon, reading letter - LaF watches his complexion pale, teeth clench and dressing-gown fall to the ground - in anger

 B: The devil be in it!!
 That wretch Murray !!- I MUST break with the shuffling tradesman at last!!
-Showing my letters - as though they were novellas of the most thrilling and entertaining kind ever written!!
+Showing my letters - as though they were novellas fit for aught but an abnormally dull journey across the west midlands!!
 Novellas!! (seeks the comfort of LaF)

 Momentarily